 Line-item-budget - is the detailed breakdown of a research project’s expenses to be funded by the study sponsor.
 It should contain all the direct and indirect costs of all activities of the research project.

-Rejoinder – it is a reply addressing the critical and non-critical comments to the proposal.
+Rejoinder – it is a document that addresses the critical and non-critical comments to the proposal.

-Research proposal – it is a document proposing a research project to be funded by the Council.
+Research proposal – it is a document consisting of details of the research project to be funded by the Council.

 Revision – it is the act of changing or redirecting certain parts of the proposal.